 Recommended for Things to Do with Kids because: Epic Waters is the largest indoor water park under a single retractable roof in the nation.

-Ilene's expert tip: Go to the 'Deal' section of visitgrandpraietx.com to download a $5 off admission coupon.
+Ilene's expert tip: Go to the 'Deal' section of visitgrandpraietx.com to download a $5 off coupon, good for admission Monday-Thursday.
+Admission is only $20 per person after 5 p.m.
+Friday through Sunday.

 Nestled inside a massive refurbished warehouse in Dallas' Historic West End District, this privately-owned aquatic wonderland is home to countless varieties of marine life from all over the world.
-In addition to stingrays, piranhas, electric eels, poison dart frogs and Orinoco crocodiles, the aquarium boasts a 20,000-gallon walk-through exhibit which includes a forty-foot long glassed-in tunnel filled with sharks that circle overhead.
-Visitors can also check out a lush three-level recreated South American rain-forest as well as get up close and personal with manatees, giant river otters, three-toed sloths, penguins and more.
-Not-to-be-missed are the talks and feeding sessions held throughout the day.
+In addition to stingrays, piranhas, electric eels, poison dart frogs and Orinoco crocodiles, the aquarium boasts a 20,000-gallon walk-through exhibit that includes a forty-foot long glassed-in tunnel filled with sharks that circle overhead.
+Visitors can also check out a lush three-level recreated South American rainforest as well as get up close and personal with manatees, giant river otters, three-toed sloths, penguins and more.

-Recommended for Things to Do with Kids because: The Dallas Aquarium is an immersive experience for all ages.
+Recommended for Things to Do with Kids because: The Dallas Aquarium is a fun, immersive experience for all ages.

 Designed by Pritzker Architecture Prize Laureate Thom Mayne, this stunning 180,000-square-foot science museum on the outer edge of the Arts District boasts five floors of interactive exhibits focusing on everything from earth and space to geology, paleontology and engineering.
 Highlights include a children's museum with a dinosaur dig, an earthquake simulator and a gallery of gems and minerals featuring a 5-foot geode.
 A good way to start is to take the external glass escalator up to the top and work your way down while enjoying the panoramic views of downtown Dallas.
 Whether you're a science buff or just have a curious mind, this place is certain to fascinate visitors of any age.